-D. For those students subject to the requirements of subsection C of this section, in order to graduate from a public high school accredited by the State Board of Education with a standard diploma, students shall complete the following core curriculum units or sets of competencies at the secondary level: 1.
-Language Arts - $4 \frac{\text{Four}}{\text{momentum output}}$ units or sets of competencies, to consist of $\frac{1}{2} \frac{\text{one}}{\text{momentum output}}$ unit or set of competencies of grammar and composition, and $\frac{3}{2} \frac{\text{three}}{\text{three}}$ units or sets of competencies which may include, but are not limited to, the following courses:

-- a.
-American Literature,

-- b.
-English Literature,

-- c.
-World Literature,

-- d.
-Advanced English Courses, or

-- e. other English courses with content and/or rigor equal to or above grammar and composition;
+- guardian of the student.
+For students under the age of eighteen suitable for this purpose, which shall include information on the benefits to students of completing the college preparatory/work ready curriculum as provided for in subsection B of this section. - D. For those students subject to the requirements of subsection C of this section, in order to graduate from a public high school accredited by the State Board of Education with a standard diploma, students shall complete the following core curriculum units or sets of competencies at the secondary level: - 1.
+Language Arts Four units or sets of competencies, to consist of one unit or set of competencies of grammar and composition, and three units or sets of competencies which may include, but are not limited to, the following courses: - a.
+American Literature, - b.
+English Literature, - c.
+World Literature, - d.
+Advanced English Courses, or - e. other English courses with content and/or rigor equal to or above grammar and composition;

-2. Mathematics $-\frac{3}{2}$ Three units or sets of competencies, to consist of $\frac{1}{2}$ one unit or set of competencies of Algebra I or Algebra I taught in a contextual methodology, and $\frac{2}{2}$ two units or sets of competencies which may include, but are not limited to, the following courses:
+(18) school districts shall require a parent or legal guardian of consist of one unit or set of competencies of Algebra I or Algebra I taught in a contextual methodology, and two units or sets of competencies which may include, but are not limited to, the following courses: - a.
+Algebra II,